jedisct1/go-progressive-hash/README.md

 B(n, o) := B(0, h)
 ```

-The work factor doubles after every computed bit.
+Individual bits of the prefix are computed sequentially and the work factor doubles after every bit.

 Finally, the remaining `M-N` bits are copied from bits of `h` at the same position.

-Computing a new hash requires a full computation.
+Computing a full new hash requires a full computation.

 However, the verification function can compute the first bit, stop early if it doesn't match, compute the next one only if it does and repeat the process `N` times.

 `M` should be large enough to avoid collisions.
 The maximum output length is 512 bits.

-On the other hand, `N` should be short enough to produce collisions during the fast part of the computation, so that the remaining `M-N` bits are mandatory in order to compute valid inputs.
+On the other hand, `N` should be short enough to produce collisions during the fast part of the computation.

 # Example